Essex (UK Parliament constituency)

-Essex was a constituency represented in the House of Commons of the Parliament of the United Kingdom from 1290 until 1832.
+Essex was a constituency represented in the House of Commons of the Parliament of England from 1290 to 1707, then of the Parliament of Great Britain from 1707 to 1800 and of the Parliament of the United Kingdom from 1801 to 1832.
 It elected two MPs, traditionally referred to as Knights of the Shire, to the House of Commons.
-It was divided into two single member constituencies (Essex North and Essex South) in the Great Reform Act.
+Under the Great Reform Act 1832, it was divided into two two-member constituencies (Essex North and Essex South).